Guavus/hydrator-plugins/database-plugins/docs/Database-batchsource.md

 **Enable Auto-Commit:** Whether to enable auto-commit for queries run by this source.
 Defaults to 'false'.
 Normally this setting does not matter.
-It only matters if you are using a jdbc driver that does not support a false value for autocommit, or a driver that will error when auto-commit is set to false.
+It only matters if you are using a jdbc driver that does not support a false value for autocommit, or a driver that throws error when auto-commit is set to false.
 For drivers like those, you will need to set this to 'true'.

 **Column Name Case:** Sets the case of the column names returned from the query.
 Possible options are ``upper`` or ``lower``.
 By default or for any other input, the column names are not modified and